Skip to content

 OpenTelemetry

-If you are using OpenTelemetry to deploys production server.
+If you are using OpenTelemetry to deploy production server.

-As OpenTelemetry rely on monkey-patching node_modules/<library>.
-It's required that make instrumentations works properly, we need to specify that libraries to be instrument is an external module to exclude it from being bundled.
+As OpenTelemetry relies on monkey-patching node_modules/<library>.
+It's required to make instrumentations work properly, we need to specify libraries to be instrumented as an external module to exclude it from being bundled.

-To make this works, we may specified pg as an external module with --external pg
+To make this work, we may specify pg as an external module with --external pg

 bash